 - JetDog made a great tutorial on performance improvements.
 Check it out!

 - Do NOT overuse real time lights.
-They are very very expensive and can kill your world's performance if used incorrectly.
+They are very expensive and can kill your world's performance if used incorrectly.

 - Baking your lighting is exceedingly important and can give you pretty huge performance gains.
 Xiexe has provided some excellent information on baking lighting.